saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 It returns the result on the standard output, whether that be a formatted one like for the `stat(2)` output, an error string when a syscall fails, or simply 0 when all went well.
-For example, to `unlink` a file: `./pjdfstest unlink path` which should return 0 if the file has been successfully deleted, or `ENOENT` for example if it doesn't exist.
+For example, to `unlink(2)` a file: `./pjdfstest unlink path` which should return 0 if the file has been successfully deleted, or `ENOENT` for example if it doesn't exist.
+The program isn't used directly by the test cases, but through the `expect` bash function.

 ### Test case

-The test cases are grouped in folders named after the syscall being tested and contain assertions.
+The test cases are plain shell scripts which contains assertions.
 An assertion is simply a call to the `expect` bash function, which takes as parameters the expected output and the arguments to be forwarded to the `pjdfstest` binary.
 The binary then executes the syscall and send its result back to the `expect` function,